CAB Logo - Adviceguide home page link

 Properties exempt from council tax

-Some property is exempt from council tax altogether.
-It may be exempt for only a short period, for example, six months, or for a longer time.
+Some properties are exempt from council tax altogether.
+They might be exempt for only a short period, for example, 6 months, or for a longer time.

-• property which has been re-possessed by a mortgage lender
+• property which is unoccupied and has been re-possessed by a mortgage lender

 • property unoccupied because the person who lived there now lives elsewhere because they need to be cared for, for example, in hospital (or with relatives)